Colne Valley is an unusual project resulting from a partnership between Welcome Break and Buckinghamshire County

-400 jobs are expected to be created.
-Construction is expected to take 16 months.
+Around 500 jobs are expected to be created, and construction would be expected to take around 16 months.
 The council added that a large tree planting programme should make the project "carbon negative", and that the woodland around the site boundary would be protected from development.

 See also: M25 Planning Applications

-The M25 through here has a long history of failed service area proposals dating back to before the road was built.
+Regardless of what the decision is at Colne Valley, the M25 through here has a long history of failed service area proposals, generally dating back to before the road was built.
 These included the Department of Transport's original insistence that a service area be built at Iver, and more recent private proposals at Elk Meadows and Woodlands Park - only a few hundred metres from this site.

 Technically, there is no reason why all three couldn't be built, but the planning authorities are likely to rule that only one would be necessary.
-The involvement of Buckinghamshire County Council implies that the Colne Valley proposal wouldn't have any objections from them.
+The involvement of Buckinghamshire County Council implies that the Colne Valley proposal wouldn't have any objections from them, although planning matters are rarely that straightforward.

 Views expressed in these comments are those of the individual contributor.
 User accounts are managed by Facebook and you'll need to permit access to Facebook for the comments to load.